Computer Organization And Architecture

 The computer system’s main function is to execute the program.
 The computer program consist of set of instructions .
 The central processing unit ( CPU ) is responsible to execute these program instructions.

-It is important to first understand some related topics before we start the discussion on the concept of instruction cycle.
+In order to understand the instruction cycle , It is important to first understand some related topics before we start the discussion on the concept of instruction cycle.

 In this article , you will learn what is instruction cycle , how it is related to the machine cycle .
-We will discuss some fundamental concepts such as what are program instructions , the CPU Clock Speed and Instruction Cycle.

 Computer Organization And Architecture